qlyoung/prtsc-ctl-f/README.md

 give you an amazingly powerful and innovative tool that takes a screenshot, runs it through Tesseract, and dumps any recognized text to stdout.

+Technically you could do this with

+    $ scrot
+    $ tesseract -c <configvars> <image>

+on any system, but, you know, Python is fun.

 Usage
 -----